lauraoprisan/human-library/README.md

 Solved:
-- add editing for image
-- made the library controller more efficient
+- started working at the frontend (home page)

 Problems: